aalejog09/emailSenderAPI/README.md

 ```

-**Si almenos 1 de los correos no es valido, no se envia a ningun remitente.**
+**Si almenos 1 de los correos no es valido, no se envia a ningun destinatario.**